globalsmile/Client-Financial-Analysis/README.md

 - Balance = `[Budget]-[Actual]`

-As shown from [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deducted that for the year ending December 2021:
+As shown from [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deduced that for the year ending December 2021:

 - The client budgeted a total amount of `$230,502`
 - The client spent a total amount of `$193,228`